1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/monitoring.md

 ### Root cause

-A defect in a software or human system that, if repaired, instills confidence that this event won’t happen again in the same way.
-A given incident might have multiple root causes: for example, perhaps it was caused by a combination of insufficient process automation, software that crashed on bogus input, **_and_** insufficient testing of the script used to generate the configuration.
+A defect in a software or human system that, if repaired, instills confidence that this event won't happen again in the same way.
+A given incident might have multiple root causes: for example, perhaps it was caused by a combination of insufficient process automation, software that crashed on bogus input, and insufficient testing of the script used to generate the configuration.
 Each of these factors might stand alone as a root cause, and each should be repaired.

 ### Node and machine